-To execute commands, you will need at least one of this tool:
+To execute commands, you will need at least one of these tools:

-- SharePoint Online PowerShell: PowerShell module provided directly by Microsoft that allow you to manage your SharePoint environment
+- SharePoint Online PowerShell: PowerShell module provided directly by Microsoft that allows you to manage your SharePoint environment

 - SharePoint PnP PowerShell: PowerShell module provided by the Pattern & Practices Community (PnP) managed by awesome Microsoft peoples that give their personal time to help the developers and administrators (thank you guys, you are the best ❤️)